Pentland Hills: History

 There is evidence of prehistoric settlement in the area, e.g. the hillfort and souterrain at Castle Law, and another at Caerketton.
 The hills were most likely settled, farmed and defended in the pre-Roman and Roman era by the local Celtic people known to the Romans as the Votadini.

 About 20 m (66 ft) into Glencorse Reservoir lie the submerged ruins of the chapel of St Katherine's in the Hope.
 The founding of the chapel is connected with the story of a mediaeval royal deer hunt.
 According to the story, King Robert the Bruce staked the Pentland Estate against the life of Sir William St Clair, with the outcome of the hunt of a white deer by the knight and his two hounds, 'Help' and 'Hold', being the deciding factor.
 The dogs managed to bring down the deer, and in gratitude, and to mark the spot, Sir William had a chapel built in the glen.

 The hills were the scene of an incident in 1666 following the Restoration of King Charles II when an outbreak of armed rebellion amongst Covenanters led to a small force of badly armed conventiclers being defeated at the battle of Rullion Green.
 Afterwards the whole episode was (incorrectly) named the Pentland Rising.
 The incident is commemorated by the "Covananter's Grave", a cairn after which one of the drove roads across the hills is known (OS Grid Reference NT078521).

 In January 1985, the hills were the scene of a triple murder.
-Andrew Walker, a corporal at Glencorse Barracks, robbed three colleagues of £19,000 in cash, being the barracks' payroll which they had just collected from a bank in Penicuik.
+Andrew Walker, a corporal at Glencorse Barracks, robbed three colleagues of £19,000 in cash which they had just collected from a bank in Penicuik for the barracks' payroll.
 He forced them to drive along a track to the Loganlea Reservoir.
 He shot and killed all three and dumped their bodies at the bottom of some steps next to a derelict cottage.
 Walker was subsequently arrested, convicted of the robbery and murders and sentenced to life imprisonment.
 He was released in 2011 and died in 2021.
 The payroll money was never recovered.